The Person-Centered Approach Of Rogerian Therapy

 Outside of therapy, it can be difficult to find a situation where you can talk out all your thoughts and feelings without feeling judged.
 Even if you're very close to someone, there may be subjects you don't want to discuss with them for fear that your relationship will be damaged in the process.

 Within the therapeutic relationship, though, these worries don't exist.
 Your therapist uses various techniques to help you feel safe and accepted, even when you talk about your problems and weaknesses.
 Your therapist encourages you to explore your ideas about how you can change the situation or your feelings about it.
+You’re not the therapist, but you have the freedom to work through problems with the support of one.

 A Supportive Environment